Levant sparrowhawk: Taxonomy

 The Levant sparrowhawk was formally described in 1850 by the Russian naturalist Nikolai Severtzov under the binomial name Astur brevipes.
 The species was formerly placed in the large and diverse genus Accipiter.
 In 2024 a comprehensive molecular phylogenetic study of the Accipitridae confirmed earlier work that had shown that the genus was polyphyletic.
 To resolve the non-monophyly, Accipiter was divided into six genera.
 The genus Tachyspiza was resurrected to accommodate the Levant sparrowhawk together with 26 other species that had previously been placed in Accipiter.
 The resurrected genus had been introduced in 1844 by the German naturalist Johann Jakob Kaup.
 The genus name combines the Ancient Greek ταχυς (takhus) meaning "fast" with σπιζιας (spizias) meaning "hawk".
 The specific epithet combines Latin brevis meaning "short" with pes, pedis meaning "foot".

 It is sometimes considered to be a subspecies of the shikra (Tachyspiza badia), though it differs in measurements, proportions and plumage, and breeds contiguously with the latter (typically considered a reliable indicator of speciation) over at least part of its range.
 Along with the shikra, the Chinese sparrowhawk (Tachyspiza soloensis) and the Nicobar sparrowhawk (Tachyspiza butleri), it makes up a complex species group.
 It is known to have hybridised with the shikra and the Eurasian sparrowhawk.
-Despite its extensive range, no subspecies are recognised.
+No subspecies are recognised.